GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-07-25 version 0.9.9: Renamed methods in staticImports imList() to vec(), imSet() to hSet() (think: "hashSet()"), imSortedSet to tSet() (think: "treeSet()"), imSortedMap to tMap(), etc.  Also removed the telescoping methods in favor of just passing vec(tup(1, "one"), tup(2, "two"), tup(3, "three"));  It's maybe a little more work, but a little less cognitive load and a lot less testing!
+Also added Mutable.intRef.decrement().
+Renamed Sequence.of() to .ofArray() and similarly with View.
+I may rename Sequence/View.ofIter() to just .of() in a future version, but then, I'm probably going to remove Sequence and replace View with Transform too.
+The interface to Transform is not like View without head() and tail() and it's immutable and faster.

 2015-06-23 version 0.9.8: Added union(Iterable i) method to ImSet.

 2015-06-12 version 0.9.7: Renamed classes and methods so that the unmodifiable prefix is now "unmod" instead of "un".